 Would you like to hear my voice?
 If so, click on Teaching Books and I will tell you about my name.

 I was born in Moose Jaw, Saskatchewan and grew up in family with an older sister and two younger brothers.
 When I was a girl, my favourite thing to do was read books.
 (It still is!)
 My parents read to us every night and took us to the library on the weekends.
 My dad, who is also a writer, used to tell us stories that he made up himself.
 We were thrilled when he changed his voice for different characters.

 Before I was an author, I was a teacher.
 My students and I always looked forward to story time.
 On trips to the library, the children often looked for wild animal books they could read on their own.
 I remembered this when I started writing.
 That’s why my first books were about animals.
 (The school photo shows me in the black jacket, with some of the students who inspired my writing.)

 Writing School Courses

 After I’d been teaching for more than 10 years, I was invited to write distance education courses for kids who studied at home.
 It was at this job that I discovered how much I loved writing.
-I never returned to the classroom; I started writing books instead.
+Soon after that, I started writing books.

 I work all day (and lots of nights) on my books, and I often go to the library to do research.
 When I’m not writing, I’m thinking about new books that kids might like to read.
 Aside from spending time with my family, there’s nothing I’d rather do than read or write a book.